wykydtronik/wykydtronik.github.io-source/README.md

 ```

 ## Backup .git and _config.yml to Desktop
-Cut .git and _config.yml to a save place to prevent hexo init from removing / overwriting.
+Cut and paste both .git and _config.yml to a safe place, because hexo init will removing / overwriting these critical assets.

 ## Initiate Hexo
 Assuming that git, node.js, and hexo are installed on your new workstation, proceed.